-Growing up in the Mississippi Delta instilled a deep respect for the land and the people that shape this unique part of the country.
-Reflecting upon home and attempting to capture that elusive sense of place and her relationship to it has been a consistent source of inspiration.
-Place, most specifically the expansive, flat landscape of the Delta drives her investigation of how where we are from affects what we make and why.
+Growing up in the Mississippi Delta instilled in me a deep respect for the land and the people that shape this unique part of the country.
+Attempting to capture that elusive sense of place and my relationship to it has been a consistent source of inspiration.
+The expansive, flat landscape of the Delta drives my investigation of how place affects what we make and why.

 That endless horizon line on the flat plane of the Delta is so much a part of why I am interested in the space between things; where one thing becomes another.
 The place where things shift along a line, the negative space between elements on a page, the pairing of shapes.
 For me, these are all a way to experience expansiveness, tension and balance.

 I also observe, collect, index and print objects and artifacts in an attempt to connect things to their history and place of discovery through research and documentation.
 Utilizing diverse media and techniques while remaining strongly rooted in the traditional crafts of letterpress printing, printmaking, and artists books allows for slow and reflective work.